storyprotocol/documentation/docs/Introduction/ai-agents.md

 >   revenue share, which can be automated via Story’s royalty system for example.

 Here is how that can be done in the SDK:

+> ❗️ Paid Licenses
+>
+> Note that sometimes minting a license might cost a `mintingFee` (based on what the value is in the terms).
+>
+> The `mintingFee` is paid in a ERC20 `currency` (also in the terms) that must be whitelisted by the protocol.
+For example, one of the only whitelisted revenue tokens is SUSD, which is shown [here](https://docs.story.foundation/docs/ip-royalty-vault#whitelisted-revenue-tokens).
+>
+> Assuming the `mintingFee` is in SUSD and you have some, you have to approve the Royalty Module to spend them on behalf.
+Run the [approve transaction](https://odyssey.storyscan.xyz/address/0xC0F6E387aC0B324Ec18EAcf22EE7271207dCE3d5?tab=write_contract#0x095ea7b3) where the `spender` is the v1.2 (current deployment supported by the SDK) address of `RoyaltyModule` [here](https://docs.story.foundation/docs/deployed-smart-contracts).
+And the value is >= the amount you're paying with the SDK.

 ```typescript TypeScript
 const response = await client.license.mintLicenseTokens({